HenryMu/claude-libre/README.md

 ## Features

-- **Session Browser** — Automatically discovers all Claude Code projects and sessions from `~/.claude/projects/`
+- **Project & Session Browser** — Automatically discovers Claude Code projects and sessions from `~/.claude/projects/`
+- **Instant New Sessions** — Pick a workspace, choose a model, type your first prompt, and create a new session directly from the conversation page
 - **Real-time Sync** — Watches `.jsonl` session files for changes, auto-updates as conversations progress
 - **Conversation View** — Formatted message display with collapsible thinking blocks and tool call cards
+- **Code Tab** — Browse project files and inspect Claude Code `Write` / `Edit` changes with a Monaco-powered viewer and diff editor
 - **Terminal Integration** — Full `xterm.js` terminal for direct CLI interaction with Claude Code
 - **Session Resume** — Click any session to resume it via `claude --resume <session-id>`
+- **Model & Effort Controls** — Switch models, set thinking effort, and use slash-command autocomplete from the input toolbar
-- **Permission Prompts** — Interactive Allow/Always/Deny buttons when Claude Code requests tool permissions
+- **Smart Permission Handling** — Interactive Allow/Always/Deny controls plus automatic confirmation for Claude Code trusted-workspace prompts
+- **Themes** — Dark mode, polished light mode, and a system-following default with a quick theme switcher
+- **Profiles & Settings** — Manage Claude config and reusable profiles from the built-in settings panel
+- **Multilingual UI** — English, Simplified Chinese, Traditional Chinese, Japanese, Korean, Hindi, and Portuguese
 - **Cross-platform** — Works on Windows, macOS, and Linux

+## What's New in v1.0.2

+- Added system-aware light/dark theme switching with a refined light sidebar and message styling
+- Added a new-session draft panel: choose a folder, select a model, and send the first prompt to auto-create the session
+- Added Code tab support for project file browsing and Monaco-based edit/write previews
+- Added model/effort selectors, slash-command autocomplete, and improved permission/workspace confirmation handling

 ## Why This Project?